 4. Use proper water temperature.
 The rule of thumb is boiling water for black and herbal; steaming water (i.e., sub-boiling) for green, oolong, and white.
 Some of the most delicate teas really do best if you use a thermometer to make sure you don’t go over a certain temperature.

 5. Store tea properly for longest life.
-The rule of thumb here is "air-tight, dark, and dry."
-Don't use the refrigerator or freezer, just use any opaque container that has a good seal and keep it away from moisture and odors.
+The rule of thumb here is “air-tight, dark, and dry.”
+Don’t use the refrigerator or freezer, just use any opaque container that has a good seal and keep it away from moisture and odors.
+Out resealable foil bags are an ideal way to store your tea, but you can also use a metal tin.

 7. Experiment!!
 This is absolutely the only way to tell the best way to prepare any given tea.
 Keep in mind that preferences will vary from person to person.
-Some people have very sensitive palates and can tell if a tea has steeped 15 seconds too long, while others are fine with letting a tea bag hang out of their cup for an hour.
+Some people have very sensitive palates and can tell if a tea has steeped 15 seconds too long, while others are fine with letting a tea bag hang out of their cup for longer.
 But if you are interested in improving your cup, try these things:

 Use bottled water for a few days, then go back to your tap water and see if you can tell any difference.
 Good quality tap water is often just fine, but even so, bottled is often an improvement.